Mieczysław Moczar: Gomułka versus Moczar

 In 1968, Gomułka was re-elected First Secretary and thus prevented Moczar from gaining more power.
 Gomułka, whose wife was Jewish, began to isolate Moczar by removing anti-Semitic propagandists close to Moczar and by removing his supporters from key positions.
 A report from Radio Free Europe in 1971 refers to Gomułka's campaign as an attempt to "de-Moczarize" the security service and mass media.
 By 1969, Moczar was no longer Gomułka's main rival but remained a member of the Central Committee and a member of its Politburo.
 However, Moczar had a hand in the December 1970 shootings in Gdynia, which resulted from Grzegorz Korczyński's assessment of the situation and recommendations in the striking Gdansk region.
 The bloody December strikes brought down Gomułka and replaced him with Edward Gierek, a technocrat who emphasized economic progress.
 The Russians, who suspected Moczar of plotting, preferred Gierek rather than an ardent nationalist communist with illustrious wartime past.
 Moczar was eliminated from power by Gierek to return briefly in 1980 as a possible replacement for Stanisław Kania when he was eased out by General Wojciech Jaruzelski.

 He wrote Barwy walki (The colours of a fight or Colors of Struggle or Color of Battle, first released in 1962) (1963, 1979, 1988) Published by Krajowa Agencja Wydawnicza, ISBN 83-03-02246-6.

 This book is a personal memoir by General Moczar.
 It was made into a movie in 1965 and is viewed as an effort to strengthen the "Partisans" as it "depicts the Partisans as the spearhead of Polish resistance".

 Subsequent life

-Moczar was a highly placed member of the Polish United Workers Party, a member of its Central Committee from 1965 to 1981 (one of its secretaries in 1968-1971) a candidate member of the Politburo in 1968-1970 and a full member from 1970-1971 and 1980-1981.
-He was a general in the Polish People's Army and held many high level posts in the government, serving as Minister of the Interior (1964-1968) and chairman of The Supreme Chamber of Control of Poland (1971-1983).
+Moczar was a highly placed member of the Polish United Workers' Party, a member of its Central Committee from 1965 to 1981 (one of its secretaries in 1968–1971) a candidate member of the Politburo in 1968–1970 and a full member from 1970 to 1971 and from 1980 to 1981.
+He was a general in the Polish People's Army and held many high level posts in the government, serving as Minister of the Interior (1964–1968) and chairman of the Supreme Chamber of Control of Poland (1971–1983).